 (Above) if you fly, sooner or later you’ll be faced with a repair.
 Easy fixes are better than buying a new wing.

 The leading edge of the wing can really take a beating but dents are really only cosmetic issues and you can quickly cut away a section of the damaged leading edge and glue in some new foam.
+(Note: we tried the “hot water trick” to bring the foam back to its original shape, but no dice.)

 Use a razor saw and cut the damage out.
 Cut some new foam to length and insert it into place.
 Mark the ends of the foam block to match then use your saw and a sanding block to remove most of the unwanted material.